Young and Profiting with Hala Taha (Entrepreneurship, Sales, Marketing)

 Me and two in 1982 with some money.
 And so they called our notes.
 And then another lender heard we were in trouble because we were in trouble.
 And so we had to come up with all of the $3 million worth of debt that we were in in like six months.
 And that was impossible in the real estate business.
 So it started a crash of foreclosures and lawsuits and stress that lasted two and a half years.

-And finally, with a brand new baby and a toddler and our marriage hanging on by a thread, We hit bottom after two and a half years.
-I made $250,000 one year.
-The next year I made $6,000 because I spent the whole year selling everything, trying to pay the bill.
+stress that lasted two and a half years and finally with a brand new baby and a toddler and our marriage hanging on by a thread we hit bottom after two and a half years i made two hundred fifty thousand dollars one year the next year i made six thousand because I spent the whole year selling everything, trying to pay the bill.
 So at 28 years old, I got the opportunity to start over.

 Want to see the complete chapter?